n8io/raspbmc-pvr/README.md

 **via pi**

-1. Plug in your pi
+1. Ready your pi for first boot...
 	1. Insert SD card.
 	2. Plug in a keyboard via usb.
 	3. Plug in ethernet for internet access.